ChungmanPARK12/SupermarketDAO/README.md

 * ### StartUp Login

 This Class manages the supermarket data with `SupermarketDAO`, offering user login, product management, transaction tracking, and report generation, including bar charts and Excel reports, using SQLite3 and OpenPyxl.

+## Summary

+This Data Structure and Algorithm project provides a comprehensive collection of essential algorithms and data structures.
+It includes implementations and explanations for sorting, searching, graphs, trees, and more.
+Designed for efficiency and clarity, this project serves as a valuable resource for learning and applying fundamental concepts in computer science.

 ## Thank you